on Life, Love and What's Happening Now

 Let's be real.
 Nobody likes the idea of turning 40.
 While I admit that oh-so-glorious day was a few years back for me, I've been thinking about aging lately.

 When Charles Dickens wrote “It was the best of time.
 It was the worst of times,” I am pretty sure he was talking about people in their 30’s.
-While sometimes it still feels like the 90’s wasn’t that long ago, this “not quite old, but not quite young” decade of life has already revealed a few truths anyone can appreciate.
+While it still feels like the 90’s wasn’t that long ago, this “not quite old, but not quite young” decade has already revealed a few truths anyone can appreciate.

-The first and my favorite is:
+My first and favorite is:

 1: You Stop Caring What Other People Think.

-Looking back at my 30's, it seems everyone was a ball of fire.
+Looking back at my 30's, it seems life is a ball of fire.
 Our kids are small, our careers are taking off and there is a nagging drive to do absolutely everything.
 On top of growing job responsibilities, every week is a marathon of kid activities, volunteer commitments and social obligations.
 I remember feeling drained mentally and physically.
 My mind was a running computer with 50 windows open at the same time.

 We had just moved to a new state and those first years, I ran myself ragged.
 I remember feeling frantic if my three boys weren’t involved in absolutely every opportunity available, if my new house wasn’t magically filled with furniture, clean and perfectly decorated.
 What people thought of our family snowballed, taking up way more brain space than anything that frivolous deserved.

 What’s worse, the more boxes I checked off each day, the less joy I got from them.
 The noise in my head (and all around me) made it impossible to know I wanted anything more than a glass of wine at the end of day.

 For women—especially mothers—there is so much “function” in our dysfunction.
 The new normal is over-scheduled, bogged down and tightly wound.
 There are a million mixed messages telling us how to look, parent, and especially how to “have it all.”
 We rarely stop to think which parts we truly want.